If you’re into gardening, whether you’re new at it or a seasoned gardener, then you have probably heard of garden edging.

 3. Create a Raised Border

-For those who like the stone method of garden edging, but who want something a bit more pronounced and noticeable, a is a great idea.
+For those who like the stone method of garden edging, but who want something a bit more pronounced and noticeable, a raised border is a great idea.

 You can actually create one of these pretty simply.
 In fact, if you use the same stones as you would when creating a basic stone border but simply stack them two or three high, you can achieve an awesome look.